Vibestrate

 vibe run "Add structured logging to the settings save handler"

-If you want to watch it as it goes, add --ui:
+To watch it work as it goes, add --ui:

 vibe run "Add structured logging to the settings save handler" --ui